Volcaner/gitstudy/readme.txt

 my third rewrite!
 my fourth rewrite!

-Creating a new branch is quick & simple.
+Creating a new branch is quick AND simple.